tiesebarrell/camunda-cloud-docs/docs/zeebecluster_operate.md

 title: Operate
 ---

 Operate is a tool for monitoring and troubleshooting workflow instances running in Zeebe.
-Unlike Zeebe, the standalone Operate may not be used productively without a license.
+Unlike Zeebe, the standalone Operate may not be used in a production environment without a license.
 But with Camunda Cloud Operate is included.

 Further information can be found below: